AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/text-parser.md

 ### Data Scraping

-Data scraping, sometimes called web scraping, data extraction, or web harvesting is simply the process of collecting data from websites and storing it in your local database or spreadsheets.
+Data scraping, sometimes called web scraping, data extraction, or web harvesting, is the process of collecting data from websites and storing it in your local database or spreadsheets.
 If you want to scrape data from a website and you are not familiar with regular expressions, you may use a data scraping tool:

 * [Apify](https://apify.com/)
 * [Best Data Scraping Tools for 2019](https://www.octoparse.com/blog/best-data-scraping-tools-for-2019-top-10-reviews)

-If the data scraping tool provides a REST API, you can connect to it via our universal [HTTP modules](../../workfront-fusion/apps-and-their-modules/http-modules/http-modules-1.md) and [Webhooks](../../workfront-fusion/apps-and-their-modules/webhooks-updated.md) modules.
+If the data scraping tool provides a REST API, you can connect to it via our universal [[!UICONTROL HTTP] modules](../../workfront-fusion/apps-and-their-modules/http-modules/http-modules-1.md) and [Webhooks](../../workfront-fusion/apps-and-their-modules/webhooks-updated.md) modules.